FACTBOX-U.S. lawmakers who tested positive for the coronavirus

 WHO IS SELF-QUARANTINED?
 Republican Senators Mitt Romney and Mike Lee said on Sunday they would self-quarantine after having spent time with Paul.

 Romney said on Tuesday that he had tested negative for the virus but would stay in quarantine.
 At least four other senators previously self-quarantined.
 They are Republicans Cory Gardner, Lindsey Graham, Rick Scott and Ted Cruz.
-Cruz and Graham have returned to public life.
+All have since returned to public life.

 Democratic Senator Amy Klobuchar said on Monday her husband, 52-year-old John Bessler, had the virus and was in the hospital, but she was not at risk because she had not seen him for two weeks.
 That is longer than the quarantine period.
 At least 23 House members have self-quarantined, some after exposure to Diaz-Balart or McAdams, and others after contacts with their constituents or staff members who later tested positive.
 Not all are still in isolation.